-The ingenious, new Aircomfort Sensic Vario mesh back system makes mountain adventures all the more pleasant for families: the load is transferred perfectly, the child carrier fits snuggly while the back is still fully ventilated.
+The ingenious new Aircomfort Sensic Vario mesh back system makes mountain adventures all the more pleasant for families: the load is transferred perfectly, the child carrier fits snuggly while the back is still fully ventilated.
 The child is afforded great comfort: the large, soft pillow gently braces the tired child’s head, even in the corners, and supports a relaxing nap.
 The side access and the easy-to-access belt system of the child frame ensure safety – guaranteed by the TÜV GS safety seal of approval.

 Kid Comfort Pro

-The professional child carrier comes with an integrated, separately useable day pack for quick runs to the changing room or en route to the buggy.
+The first-class child carrier comes with an integrated, separately useable day pack for quick runs to the changing room or en route to the buggy.
 There is also a sun roof and a mirror for a quick rear-view of the child on the back.